-This chapter of Little Legends: Exceptional Men in Black History tells the story of James Mercer Langston Hughes, one of the earliest innovators of jazz poetry and is best known as a leader of the Harlem Renaissance.
+This chapter of Little Legends: Exceptional Men in Black History tells the story of James Mercer Langston Hughes, one of the earliest innovators of jazz poetry.
+He is best known as a leader of the Harlem Renaissance.

 Sojourner Truth—Abolitionist & Women’s Rights Pioneer

 Sojourner Truth was an American abolitionist and women’s rights activist.
-She was born into slavery but escaped with her infant daughter and became the first Black woman to go to court to recover her son in 1828.
+She was born into slavery but escaped with her infant daughter and became the first Black woman to successfully sue a white man for a family member’s freedom, in 1828.

 How Nelson Mandela Fought for Equality and Freedom

-Nelson Mandela is famous for his fight against racial segregation in South Africa, the Apartheid.
+Nelson Mandela is famous for his fight against apartheid in South Africa.
 His unique efforts for peace and reconciliation transformed his country, and he ultimately became president.